Application Information

 UVA Child Neurology participates in the NRMP match and the ERAS system (1737185C0).
 You do not need to apply to Pediatrics separately to be considered for our Child Neurology residency.

-This year, we will be offering 1 categorical position and 1 reserved position.
+This year, we will be offering 1 categorical position.

 Application Components